High Wycombe

 What are the top countries of origin in the High Wycombe SA2?

-In terms of ancestry (country of birth of parents), the top three represented groups in High Wycombe are English, comprising 32.0% of the population, Australian, comprising 26.9% of the population, and Scottish, comprising 7.1% of the population.
-Additionally, there are notable divergences in the representation of certain other ethnic groups: Maori is notably overrepresented at 1.2% of High Wycombe (vs 0.8% regionally), New Zealand at 1.1% (vs 1.0%) and Welsh at 0.7% (vs 0.7%).
+In terms of ancestry (country of birth of parents), the top three represented groups in High Wycombe are English, comprising 32.0% of the population, Australian, comprising 26.9% of the population, which is substantially higher than the regional average of 21.2%, and Scottish, comprising 7.1% of the population.
+Additionally, there are notable divergences in the representation of certain other ethnic groups: Maori is notably overrepresented at 1.2% of High Wycombe (vs 0.9% regionally), New Zealand at 1.1% (vs 0.8%) and Welsh at 0.7% (vs 0.7%).

 How does the percentage of people born overseas compare to the regional average?